PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 part is known both to Mops and to the Toolbox.
 From the point of view of the Toolbox (and conventional languages like Pascal or C), a window is completely described by a window record.
-A Mops window object packages the window record data within the larger context of the object\'s private data, adding ivars to support the additional level of management that a Window object provides.
-The result is that the programmer is confronted with a much simpler model using objects, because all of the &lsquo;boilerplate&rsquo; kinds of behavior, such as dragging, growing, closing, updating and activation are handled within the window object itself rather than being thrown in with the application code.
+A Mops window object packages the window record data within the larger context of the object's private data, adding ivars to support the additional level of management that a Window object provides.
+The result is that the programmer is confronted with a much simpler model using objects, because all of the 'boilerplate' kinds of behavior, such as dragging, growing, closing, updating and activation are handled within the window object itself rather than being thrown in with the application code.
 That is how Mops is able to simplify the logical model of the Toolbox and